libetl/local-traffic/README.md

 That is a secure http/2 (or insecure http1.1) reverse-proxy installed on your machine

-- without any library,
+- with 0 transitive dependency
+- with 1 install step
-- without startup time
+- with a startup time of a few milliseconds
-- without boring steps
-- just a single 23kb index.js file.
+- with one 26kb index.js file

+How simple is that ?

 ## pre-requisite